riceissa/issarice.com/wiki/advice-for-young-people.md

 - Cognito Mentoring in general

-- Reading what Peter Thiel/Paul Graham/Michael O. Church/Alex K. Chen/Vipul Naik/Brian Farley/Inna Vishik say.
+- Here's a list of people you should look into (and read as much of what they say as you can stand):

+    - Peter Thiel
+    - Paul Graham
+    - Michael O. Church
+    - Alex K. Chen
+    - Vipul Naik
+    - Brian Farley
+    - Inna Vishik
+    - Andrew Ho
+    - gwern
+    - Mencius Moldbug
+    - Scott Alexander
+    - Bryan Caplan

 - Eschewing the mainstream: how to ignore implicit (and explicit) social pressures?
 How to ignore for example pressure to complete homework assignments?